donlevans29/DevTribe2.0/readme.md

 This group includes:

-👉 Professionals from fields like finance, healthcare, education, or retail seeking better opportunities 👉 People with some technical background (analysts, IT support) looking to advance their skills 👉 Creative professionals wanting more technical control over their projects 👉 People who discovered coding through hobby projects and want to turn it into a career 👉 Recent graduates from non-CS fields who developed an interest in programming 👉 People whom have an intrinsic desire for intellectual growth
+👉 Professionals from fields like finance, healthcare, education, or retail seeking better opportunities<br>
+👉 People with some technical background (analysts, IT support) looking to advance their skills<br>
+👉 Creative professionals wanting more technical control over their projects<br>
+👉 People who discovered coding through hobby projects and want to turn it into a career<br>
+👉 Recent graduates from non-CS fields who developed an interest in programming<br>
+👉 People whom have an intrinsic desire for intellectual growth<br>

 ##  List of projects will go here.